liulei/gaia_ship/README.md

 **Description**:

-- This program retrieve stars from `gaia_segXXXX.npy` according to keys of each cluster recorded in `keys_seg_pXXXX.npy`.
+- This program retrieve stars from `gaia_segXXXX.npy` according to keys of each cluster recorded in `keys_seg_cluster.npy`.
 - Further analysis of star clusters will be totally based on `fof_scXXXX.npy`.

 ## `prociso.py`